krisvuong/BookmarkURL/README.md

 ## BookmarkURL
-A chrome extension optimized to organize your future career opporutnities!
+A chrome extension to bookmark your future career opportunities